Sparta, New Jersey: Unincorporated communities

 Unincorporated communities, localities and place names located partially or completely within the township include Ackerson, Edison, Hopewell, Houses Corner, Lake Mohawk, Monroe, Sparta Junction, Sussex Mills, Upper Mohawk and Woodruffs Gap.

 Lake Mohawk

-Lake Mohawk (with 8,092 out of the CDP's total 2010 Census population of 9,916 in the township) is an unincorporated community and census-designated place (CDP) split between Byram Township and Sparta Township.
+Lake Mohawk (with 8,092 out of the CDP's total 2010 Census population of 9,916 in the township) is an unincorporated community and census-designated place (CDP) split between Byram Township and Sparta.

 Sparta Junction

 Sparta Junction was where the tracks of the New York, Susquehanna and Western Railroad and the Lehigh and Hudson River Railway crossed, near the western boundary of Sparta.
 A railroad telegraph office and a train order station, that controlled train signalling semaphores, was located there.
 It is located at 41.06426°N 74.67127°W.

 Geology

-Sparta is in the Highlands which is composed of igneous and metamorphic rock.
+Sparta is in the Highlands which is comprised of igneous and metamorphic rock.
 Folding and faulting occurred when a continent struck the North American Plate.
 This is what created the mountains through Sparta and northwards.
 The Wisconsin Glacier created all the lakes and streams.
 The Franklin Marble goes through the township from Lime Crest Quarry to the New York line.